sdinay/StringToBytes32/README.md

 `ganache-cli -p 7545`

-3. In the terminal window, cd into the repo
+3. In the first terminal window, cd into the repo
 `cd repo`

 `truffle init`